Miss V Wright (Head of Faculty), Mr S Pryke, Mr J Day, Mr A Toon, Miss R Taylor and Mr P Etchingham

 Key Stage 3

-Year 8 – Z for Zachariah or Animal Farm, The Tempest, Love and Relationships poetry
+Year 8 – Animal Farm, The Importance of Being Earnest and Julius Caesar.

-Year 9 – Of Mice and Men, Romeo and Juliet, Conflict poetry
+Year 9 – Of Mice and Men, Jekyll and Hyde and Romeo and Juliet.

 Each scheme of work is developed by the department and incorporates: